The federal government is urging businesses to develop a plan for reopening and getting employees back in the workplace.

 Workplace Cleaning and Disinfecting

 The implementation of appropriate cleaning and disinfecting protocols is of the utmost importance so that you, your employees, and the community will be protected from COVID-19 exposure.
-These protocols must include, but are not limited to the following:
+These protocols must include, but are not limited to the following:- Daily cleaning of workplaces

 - Cleaning in between shifts